 In Module 1 program participants will undergo a process of self-analysis through utilization of a comprehensive personal assessment.
 As the assessment will serve as a foundation for understanding the unique value each individual brings to their leadership roles, participants will spend Module 1 exploring their personal leadership styles, motivations, and preferences, as well as considering what type of leader they want to be.

 CloseIn Module 2 program participants will continue their self-analysis towards a deeper understanding of their inherent priorities and preferences.
-As a first step in defining their personal leadership goals, participants will define their individual “Unique Value Proposition,” or how they will describe what they offer as a leader.
+As a first step in defining their personal leadership goals, participants will create an individual “Unique Value Statement” that illustrates what they offer as a leader.

-CloseIn Module 4 participants will explore the professional and leadership strengths they already possess and want to refine, and what additional leadership strengths they want to develop.
-Additionally, participants will further develop their “Unique Value Proposition” that will serve as a guide as they continue to explore how and where they can best contribute what they desire to offer as leaders.
+CloseIn Module 3 participants will explore the professional and leadership strengths they already possess and want to refine, and what additional leadership strengths they want to develop.
+Additionally, participants will further develop their “Unique Value Statement” that will serve as a guide as they continue to explore how and where they can best contribute what they desire to offer as leaders.

 CloseIn Module 8 participants will present and analyze case studies that highlight relevant challenges that they and others may encounter.
 By applying the knowledge they have gained in the first seven program modules, participants will work with each other to suggest approaches to dealing with the challenges discussed.
 In addition to discussing best approaches to the conflicts highlighted in the case studies, participants will practice different ways to give feedback and consider which approaches work best for different individuals, including themselves.